This page is for couples booked to have their big day at Cott Farm. If something’s not covered below, please do get in touch!

-- We are licensed to play live and recorded music until midnight.
-Please do ensure your band or DJ is aware that all music must stop at midnight.
+- Please inform your band or DJ all live and recorded music must stop at midnight.

-- There are no separate rooms or spaces for your performer to use (i.e. to get ready) so we recommend they arrive prepared for their performance.
+- There are no separate rooms or spaces for your performer to use so we recommend they arrive prepared for their performance.

-- If you have booked a band, we are happy to give them pre-arranged access the day before or on the morning of your big day so they can set up without disturbing your meal etc.
+- We are happy to give your band pre-arranged access the day before so they can set up without disturbing your meal etc.

 - All entertainment providers must have public liability insurance and are liable for the safe use of their equipment.
-In the case of equipment such as bouncy castles, we strongly recommend for your peace of mind that you only book suppliers who staff their equipment throughout its use.
+In the case of equipment such as bouncy castles, it will only be permitted if they are fully staffed throughout its use.
 Please contact us to discuss.

 - We do not permit Chinese lanterns or fireworks.

 - Children must be supervised throughout the day.
 We do not restrict the number of children you may invite but, if more than 10% of your guests are under 14 years old, you must arrange a suitably qualified and insured creche or childminding service for the duration of the wedding.
 Please see our list of local wedding suppliers.